 The following attacks will mainly emanate from outside the Ministry of Education, and more particularly from the employers and the Ministry of Economy and Finance.
 In 2006, the latter set up a Council for the dissemination of economic culture (Codice), bringing together journalists, company managers, senior officials and economists.
-Together they control several opinion polls that build a new public problem: the supposed "economic uneducation of the French".
-"Obviously, it is not about the "economy" that statisticians and senior officials like, the large aggregates used as tools for steering public action, and even less the "economy" of everyday life, as it could be apprehended by employees looking at their payroll, worried about the level of reimbursement of their medical expenses or imagining the purchase of a home.
+Together they control several opinion polls that build a new public problem: the supposed "economic inculture of the French".
+"Obviously, it is not about the ‘economy’ that statisticians and senior officials like, the large aggregates used as tools for steering public action, and even less the ‘economy’ of everyday life, as it could be apprehended by employees looking at their payroll, worried about the level of reimbursement of their medical expenses or imagining the purchase of a home.
 It is rather about the economy apprehended through the glasses of the dominant economic actors of the moment (big companies, professionals of the financial sector, state agencies of regulation of the markets) which enjoy a privileged access " (Rozier, 2009, p.
 67).
 The SES, which actually affect only a minority of high school students, are at the forefront of the designated accused of this lack of knowledge coupled with hostility to the market economy and entrepreneurship.
-In fact, for nearly three decades several employers' organizations, most prominently the Institute of Enterprise (IDE) created in 1975, take a close interest in teaching and teaching SES to try to inflect.
+In fact, for nearly three decades several employers' organizations, most prominently the Institute of Enterprise (IDE) created in 1975, take a close interest in the teaching of SES in an attempt to influence it in a direction that it considers more favourable to the market economy.

-Through its "Teachers-Companies" program, the IDE aims to "bring together" each other by offering them educational materials to the first, via a site called “Melchior.fr”, but also training courses, such as the “Entretiens Louis-le-Grand”, named after the prestigious Parisian high school that originally hosted them, and even internships in companies.
-Other associations close to the French Companies Movement (MEDEF), the major employers Union in France, such as the so-called "Positive Enterprise" or "Institute for Economic and Fiscal Research", periodically publish "studies" based on SES manuals rather than programs to avoid attracting hostility from the Ministry of Education.
-They denounce the "reductive" and "pessimistic" vision of "the company" and "the market”, omitting to say that these publications come from private publishing houses themselves.
-The Academy of Moral and Political Sciences (ASMP) is another hotbed of attacks against SES with the publication in 2008 of a very critical report against the ES series in 2008 led by Yvon Gattaz, former president of CNPF, the ancestor of the MEDEF, and founding president of an association called "Youth and Enterprise", who also consider the SES as one of its favourite targets.

-A new injunction: to transmit a “positive” vision of market and firms.
+Through its "Teachers-Companies" program, the IDE aims to "bring together" each other by offering them educational materials to the first, via a dedicated website, but also training courses, especially the ”Entretiens Enseignants-Entreprises” (Teachers-Companies Meetings), and even internships in companies.
+Other associations close to the French Companies Movement (MEDEF), the major employers Union in France, such as the so-called "Positive Enterprise" or "Institute for Economic and Fiscal Research", periodically publish "studies" based on SES manuals rather than programs.
+They denounce the "reductive" and "pessimistic" vision of "business" and "market”.
+The section "Political Economy, Statistics and Finance" of the Academy of Moral and Political Sciences (ASMP), part of the prestigious Institute de France (Delmas, 2006), is another hotbed of attacks against SES.
+It released a very critical report against the ES series in 2008 led by Yvon Gattaz, former president of the major employers’organization and founding president of an association called "Youth and Enterprise", who also firmly criticizes SES.
+At the end of 2016, this institution commissioned eight "international" economists (that is to say actually not working in France) an audit of the SES manuals from a given publisher each.
+Their reports are generally quite measured in their conclusions, even laudatory for some, but the ASMP invites the two most critical rapporteurs at two symposia it organizes in January and February 2017.
+Amongst them, Yann Coatelem, an economist at the bank Citygroup that said that “nowadays no one speaks of social classes" and then advocated to refocus on the micro-economy and in particular the study of market by future company executives, and by the future citizen who will have to validate structural reforms" (observation during the conference “Teaching economics in high school”, ASMP, Paris, January 30, 2017).